Bhumika1408/Modemuse_ModBlast/README.md

 # Modemuse_ModBlast
-This is a mood based music recommendation project..
-Here I have given 2 ways of implementation

-1.It takes input of mood and then suggests personalized music tracks

-2.It takes mood input and then gives list of songs after evaluating all parametres and then on selecting plays the particular song
+This project is a Python application that leverages the Spotify API to recommend music based on the user's mood.
+It allows users to input their current mood, such as "happy" or "sad," and then suggests tracks from their own saved music library that match the specified mood.